jiayi9/CHART_X/README.md

 4. Can highlight specific points for values of a certain column

-5. Can dexclude specific points from chart freely and interactively
+5. Can exclude specific points from chart freely and interactively

 6. Shows summary and test(ANOVA and K-sample AD test) information